 There are also various kinds of dog toothpastes with different flavors.
 However, many of such toothpastes are sweetened with sugar which of course is not good for our dogs’ teeth.
-If you want to get a dog toothpaste, try to get one that is sugar-free, such as this one:
+If you want to get a dog toothpaste, try to get one that is sugar-free.

 Brushing Dog Teeth – Training Your Dog